GetJOMO/slate/source/index.html.md

 Description: Used to authenticate an existing user and obtain a Layer `identity_token`.
 A request to this endpoint should include the users's email & password in HTTP Basc Auth header, as well as the `nonce` in body of the request.

+*NOTE:* the `nonce` from Layer is only required when the client needs to authenticate with the Layer service (i.e. the client's session with Layer has expired).

 ### HTTP Request